gurukishore111/Login-system-in-php/README.md

 after logout,site reloaded into new page

-i used mysql in this system
+i used mysql for this system

 ![4](https://user-images.githubusercontent.com/52570524/82138747-69e27880-9840-11ea-8bea-7c3d267fad7e.jpg)